MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-faq-extensions.md

 # FAQ

 ## Data Storage

 <br>
 <details><summary><b>Does pricing affect the replica databases?</b></summary>
 <p>
-The read replica is part of the efforts towards uptime and disaster recovery of Azure and is not counted towards the storage allocation of the BC database
+The read replica is part of the efforts towards uptime and disaster recovery of Azure and is not counted towards the storage allocation of the Business Central database.
 </p>
 </details>
 <br>